-Stress is not good!
-And sometimes work can be stressful whether you work from home or in an office.
+Life can be stressful.
+And, stress is not good!
+Stress can cause a ton or problems both mentally and physically.
+It can be a problem whether you work from home or in an office.
 However, when you work from home you may tend to work a lot more hours than you would if you worked a 9-to-5 job.
 Some people are good about the balance, and good about working only a certain time.
 But let’s face it: most of us are not that disciplined.
 Some of us may work best late at night once the kids are in bed.
 Some of us may be comfortable putting in 12+ hours a day at our desks to get the job done.
-The (link) struggle is real!
+The struggle is real!
 If you are an entrepreneur, you have to put in those hours to be successful.
 Right now I am still a one-woman show, so I do it all.
 I always giggle when I get an email that starts out “I was wondering if someone on your team could….”
 HA!
 Oh, if only I had a team. 🙂

 Working that much can be rewarding, but it can also take its toll on you.
 You do not want to get overworked!
 As much as I love my online life, I have learned to appreciate disconnecting.
 And when I do, there are a few things that I love to do.
 Here’s my list.